zzzprojects/docs/entityframework-extras.net/pages/overview.md

 ## Create Stored Procedure

 Now create a stored procedure that uses the above-mentioned user-defined table type as a parameter.
-The below code snippet will define @UserDefinedTableParameter as parameters and it is a user-defined table type parameter.
+The below code snippet will define @UserDefinedTableParameter as a parameter, and it is a user-defined table type parameter.

 ```sql
 CREATE PROCEDURE CustomerInsertWithUDT